Annual practising certificates

 APC’s are issued for practice beginning on 1st April of each year and expire on the 31st March of the following.
 Section 30 of the HPCA Act limits the time that a practising certificate can be granted to a maximum of one year.

 If after applying for your practising email, your confirmation email states that you are practising under section 30, this is because you have either made a declaration that requires the secretariat to review a matter or that you are not complying with conditions on your practising certificate.
 This means that you are able to practise until you are advised by the Registrar that your application for a practising certificate may been declined.
 Your application will not be declined without giving you the opportunity to be heard on matters.
-Applications for practising certificates for a new practising year open in February.
-During this period, the button to renew your APC will appear in your MyMcANZ portal.
+Midwives will be advised by email when applications for practising certificates for a new practising year open.
+When this occurs the button to renew your APC will appear in your MyMcANZ portal.

 If you do not renew in time you may be practising without a certificate.
 This is not permitted under the Act and you may be referred to a PCC.